adeo/mozaic-design-system/src/pages/Components/Flags/code.md

 );
 ```

-Now the map of your theme is define you can use the mixin `set-flag-theme`.
+Once the map of your theme is defined you can use the mixin `set-flag-theme`.

 ```css
 .mc-flag--my-custom-theme {